 2. Let the teacher know that you're a beginner and inform them of any health concerns or injuries - They will hopefully do their best to make you feel at ease and demonstrate any modifications you might need for the practice.

-5. The teacher may end with a few chants of OM and the word Namaste (which translates as "the spirit within me acknowledges and honours the spirit within you" - this is a traditional way of closing the practice but there's no obligation to join in with the chanting.
+5. The teacher may end with a few chants of OM and the word Namaste (which translates as "the spirit within me acknowledges and honours the spirit within you" - this is a traditional way of closing the practice but there's no obligation to join in if it doesn't feel authentic to you personally.

 You might also enjoy: